Death toll during pandemic far exceeds totals reported by countries, WHO says - The Boston Globe

 But India was far from the only country where deaths were substantially underreported.
 Where excess deaths far outstripped the number of reported COVID-19 fatalities, experts said the gap could reflect countries’ struggles to collect mortality data or their efforts to intentionally obscure the toll of the pandemic.

-In some countries, the flaws in government reports were already widely known.
+In some countries, flaws in government reports were widely known.
 Russia, for example, had reported roughly 310,000 COVID-19 deaths by the end of 2021, but the WHO experts indicated that the excess death toll was nearly 1.1 million.
 That mirrored earlier estimates from a Russian national statistics agency that is fairly independent of the government.
-It had also found excess mortality of more than 1 million people.

 Advertisement